 Look at the spectrum of emotions you might encounter when a looming deadline is on the horizon.
 Dread and anxiety creep in when you know you don’t have the time or ability to complete a task.
 Boredom strikes when you’ve got it in-the-bag.
 And picking up a topic you know nothing about can feel downright impossible.

 Ever been buried in a book and not notice the day fly by as you devour every last word?
 Your perception of time and surroundings melt away as you become engrossed in your activity.
 Artists often discover their best work in a state of flow.
-When challenge is accepted, comfort zones are left behind and your brain becomes fully activated, you’ll find your flow.
+When you accept a challenge, leaving behind your comfort zone, your brain can become fully activated finding its flow.

 These three tricks will surely take some conscious effort in practice.
 But each are worthwhile when deep concentration is a must.
 Take your time, unplug, and understand what you know and explore from there.
-If you’re up to the challenge and your interest is high, you might surprise yourself at how much information you can absorb!
+If you’re up to the challenge and your interest is high, you might surprise yourself with the amount of information you can absorb!